-The False Claims Act authorizes whistleblowers to sue companies and individuals that defraud the government (known as a “Qui Tam” lawsuit).
-These suits are filed under seal in federal court and investigated by the Department of Justice.
-In return, a whistleblower is rewarded by the government with a significant portion of any recovered funds.
-In a successful suit, the whistleblower can receive between 15 and 30 percent of the government’s overall recovery.
+Whistleblowers have recovered millions of dollars by doing the right thing and coming forward with information about company fraud.
+The False Claims Act allows whistleblowers to sue companies that defraud the government (known as a “Qui Tam” lawsuit).
+Qui Tams are filed under seal in federal court and investigated by the Department of Justice.
+If the lawsuit is successful, the whistleblower will receive between 15 and 30 percent of the recovery.

 For an individual who learns that a company, often his or her employer, is engaged in fraud on the government, whether it’s Medicare Fraud, Defense Contractor Fraud, Mortgage or other Financial Fraud, or otherwise, the decision to blow the whistle can be overwhelming.
 Your reputation, your career and sometimes your safety may be at risk.
 To challenge fraud under the False Claims Act, and protect yourself, the best thing to do is contact an attorney to discuss your case as soon as possible.

 If you have information regarding fraud on the government, you may have a qui tam case under the False Claims Act and you could be rewarded for reporting it.
 Call now for a consultation at (877) 417-8324.20 Common False Claims Act Violations

 - Company taking money from a government program to do something and then not doing it.

 - Company falsely certifying it provided a good or service to the government that it did not provide (i.e. Company has contract to provide 1000 tanks to the government, but only provided 800).

 - Receiving an overpayment from the government and not returning it.

 - Doctor having a financial relationship with a hospital or clinic while billing Medicare for the treatment (i.e. Doctor gets 10% of profits from hospital or lab).